Doctor of Physical Therapy Program

 Intellectual-Conceptual, Integrative, and Cognitive Skills

-Behavioral Attributes, Social Skills and Professional Expectations
+Behavioral Attributes, Social Skills, and Professional Expectations

-A candidate must be able to exercise good judgment, promptly complete all responsibilities attendant to the diagnosis and care of patients/clients, and develop mature, sensitive, and effective relationships with patients/clients and caregivers, and other health care team members.
-The skills required to do so include the ability to effectively handle and manage heavy workloads, function effectively under stress, adapt to changing environments, display flexibility, demonstrate resiliency, and to learn to function in the face of uncertainties inherent in the clinical care of patients and clients.
+A candidate must be able to exercise good judgment, promptly complete all responsibilities attendant to the diagnosis and care of patients/clients, and develop mature, sensitive, and effective relationships with patients/clients and caregivers, and other healthcare team members.
+The skills required to do so include the ability to effectively handle and manage heavy workloads, function effectively under stress, adapt to changing environments, display flexibility, demonstrate resiliency, and learn to function in the face of uncertainties inherent in the clinical care of patients and clients.

 Candidates must be able to understand the basis and content of ethical physical therapist practice and demonstrate the professionalism required in such practice.
 They must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
 Candidates also must demonstrate the ability to respect boundaries and care for all individuals in a respectful and effective manner regardless of gender identity, age, race, sexual orientation, religion, disability, or any other protected status.

 Candidates must demonstrate the emotional stability to function effectively under stress and to adapt to an environment that may change rapidly without warning and/or in an unpredictable manner.
-Candidates must exhibit contextually appropriate interpersonal skills including the ability to provide, accept and apply feedback in a professional manner.
+Candidates must exhibit contextually appropriate interpersonal skills including the ability to provide, accept, and apply feedback in a professional manner.

 Engagement and motivation throughout the educational process are expected of all candidates.
 Candidates must perform effectively in the presence of rigorous intellectual and emotional demands inherent in the DPT program, including both academic and clinical components that occur within set time constraints, and often concurrently.
 Candidates must maintain sufficient general good health and self-care in order not to jeopardize the health and safety of themselves and all those with whom they interact in the academic and clinical settings.